Crochet Wattle Stitch: Tutorial and Free Pattern

 Chain 24

-Row 1: Sc in each chain across
+Row 1: Sc in each chain across.

-Row 2: Chain 2. skip 2ch (count as 1sc), *work [1sc, 1ch, 1dc] into next ch, skip 2ch; rep from * ending 1sc into last ch, turn.
+Row 1: Skip the first 2 chains. *work [1sc, 1ch, 1dc] into next ch, skip 2ch; rep from * ending 1hdc into last ch, turn.

 Repeat 2nd row until you have reached your desired length or until your project is square.
+Make one more row of single crochet stitches and then fasten off.

 Edging Options: Single